John Allison (RAF officer): Later career

-He is still a keen pilot, flying his own light aircraft as well as the Shuttleworth Collection of vintage and historic aircraft at Old Warden Aerodrome, UK.
+He is still a pilot, flying his own light aircraft as well as the Shuttleworth Collection of vintage and historic aircraft at Old Warden Aerodrome, UK.
 He flies the Spitfire and other similar aircraft at air displays.
-He is a keen restorer of vintage cars and old airplanes, and is president of the Light Aircraft Association.
+He is a restorer of vintage cars and old airplanes, and is president of the Light Aircraft Association.

 He was Director of Strategy, and subsequently, Operations Director at Jaguar Racing from May 2001 to October 2004.
 He left as a result of restructuring following the sale of the company to Red Bull Racing and went to Rolls-Royce plc as Project Director for the redevelopment of the Bristol Site in February 2005.
 Sir John was elected President of Europe Air Sports in April 2004 and took up the position in November 2004, following the retirement of Oliver Burghelle (France).
 On 1 December 2005, he was appointed Gentleman Usher to the Sword of State.

-One of his sons is a glider pilot, while another, James, is a Technical Director of a Formula One team.
+One of his sons is a glider pilot, while another, James, is the Technical Director of the Mercedes-AMG Petronas Formula 1 Team.